 Is anyone surprised Viola Davis experiences impostor feelings?

-2) Putting impostor syndrome in an even larger social context, as a black woman Ms. Davis belongs to not one but two groups for whom there are stereotypes about competence.
+Next, let’s put impostor syndrome in an even larger social context.
+As a black woman, Ms. Davis belongs to not one but two groups for whom there are stereotypes about competence.

-I love that Ms. Davis said she’s come to see that “self-deprivation is not the answer to humility.”
-It’s why I no longer believe that there’s a plus side to impostor syndrome.
+All the more reason I was happy to hear Ms. Davis has come to see that “self-deprivation is not the answer to humility.”

 I’m not convinced, however, that “Yes I can” inner pep talks is the answer.
 After all — what if you really can’t?

 Like the director of a large medical center – a physician – who told me she feels like an impostor because “everyone on the executive team is brilliantly articulate, and I’m not.”

 There was a time I would have assured her that she was brilliantly articulate.